May Sweet: Early life

-Swe Aye Myint was born on 13 February 1962 in Yangon, Myanmar to Myint Myint Khin, a top leading lady of Burmese cinema and a singer, and Khin Maung Nyunt, a lawyer.
+Swe Aye Myint was born on 13 February 1962 in Rangoon, Burma to Myint Myint Khin, a top leading lady of Burmese cinema and a singer, and Khin Maung Nyunt, a lawyer.
 Swe Aye Myint, nicknamed Mi Swe, was the fourth child of five daughters. she has British descent on her mother's side.
 Deeply interested in music since childhood, young Mi Swe was able to sing classical Burmese songs called thachingyi by 8.
 Her singing ability caught the ear of Ba Than, a famous Burmese harp master, and a family friend.
 Ba Than trained her to play the Burmese harp.
 Still at age eight, she first made her concert appearance at a Taungoo pagoda festival (Festival of the Twenty Eight Buddhas), singing Nwe Yin Win's famous hit Mimi Lay Ye Maymay Kyaung.

 May Sweet graduated from the Dagon 1 High School in 1978, and received a bachelor's degree in botany from Yangon University in 1982.